Federation of International Polo: History

 In 1978, Marcos Uranga organized the first international polo tournament for clubs.
 It was held in Buenos Aires, with representatives from polo clubs throughout South America.
 Inspired by the success of the tournament, Uranga began considering the idea of competitions between countries.

 By the early 1980s, motivated by the desire to broaden the scope of international polo and reinstate its Olympic status, Uranga (who became president of the Argentine Polo Association) suggested an international organization of polo-playing countries.
 Uranga and former US ambassador Glen Holden had become friends, and he asked Holden for help.
 An initial meeting was held in Buenos Aires, and by April 1982 a federation was created with the polo associations of twelve countries.
 Its headquarters were in Argentina because that country was considered to have the most experience in organizing tournaments.
 It was suitable for polo practice, had many horses, and many foreigners attended the annual Argentine Open.
 Uranga was the FIP's first president, a position he held for 15 years.

 The federation was created by Uranga and Holden on November 25, 1982, in Buenos Aires with representatives of the national polo associations of Argentina, Brazil, Colombia, Chile, El Salvador, France, Italy, Mexico, Peru, Spain and Zimbabwe.
 Its principal aim was to enhance the image and status of polo at the international level.
 In December of that year, the Argentine Polo Association invited the national polo associations of the twelve countries to a meeting to establish an international group that would promote international competitions, obtain recognition from the International Olympic Committee, standardise the rules of the sport, develop it worldwide, and support the breeding of polo ponies.
 When the FIP was founded, Uranga said that one of his primary objectives was to bring polo players together to enhance the sport.
 The federation was accepted as a member of the Global Association of International Sports Federations (GAISF) in October 1992 at the association's general assembly in Monaco.

 The FIP is a non-profit organization registered in Uruguay at the Ministry of Education and Culture and governed by Uruguayan law.
 It is known as the Federación Internacional de Polo in Spanish, hence its acronym FIP.
-Uranga stepped down as FIP president in 1997, although he remained active in the federation chose.
+Uranga stepped down as FIP president in 1997, although he remained active in the federation.
 Its second president was Glen Holden.

 IGF

-The International Chovgan Federation (IGF) for Chovgan was established in 2 February 2024.
-The first IGF World Chovgan Championships was held in Azerbaijan in november of 2023.
+The International Chovgan Federation (IGF) for Chovgan was established on 2 February 2024.
+The first IGF World Chovgan Championships was held in Azerbaijan in November of 2023.
 Azerbaijan national and Morocco in the final and Poland and Uzbekistan in the 3rd place.
-First IGF European Chovkan Championship was held in 3-7 June 2025.
+First IGF European Chovkan Championship was held in 3–7 June 2025.